 How Much Food to Store for Emergency

 This is up for debate, with different sources recommending different time frames.
 You should have 3 days covered at the bare minimum, as help often arrives within 72 hours.
-FEMA recommends a 2-week supply, and really, if you go through the effort and putting together 3 days’ worth of food, it’s not much of a stretch to turn it into a 2-week supply.
-A food storage list for 3 months is excellent, and some people even promote a 1-year supply of food.
+FEMA recommends a 2-week supply, and if you go through the effort and put together 3 days’ worth of food, it’s not much of a stretch to turn it into a 2-week supply.
+A food storage list for 3 months is excellent, and some even promote a 1-year supply.

 Along with your food, it’s essential to store water as well.
 For information on that, check out this article on the emergency stockpile checklist.

 How Many Daily Calories Will You Need in an Emergency?